19

 Legal news

-Criminal law — Public law
+Criminal law — Labour law — Public law

 Draft law no. 267 on the voluntary interruption of pregnancy (IVG)

-It proposes amending article 248 of the Criminal Code as follows:
+Draft Law no. 267 amends article 248 of the Criminal Code as follows:

 - The voluntary interruption of pregnancy (“interruption volontaire de grossesse“ IVG) would be authorised “before the end of the twelfth week of pregnancy at the request of the pregnant woman” with no obligation to justify the reason.
 The 12-week period is “an intermediate period that has been adopted by many European countries” (Explanatory memorandum, p.
 6).
 A “reflection period of 3 days following the date of written consent” would apply, which “may have the effect of extending the twelve-week period”.